RcppCore/rcpp-gallery/_posts/2014-03-16-subsetting.md

 We diverge from R's subsetting semantics in a few important ways:

-1. For integer and numeric vectors, 0-based indexing is peformed, rather than 1-based indexing, for subsets.
+1. For integer and numeric vectors, 0-based indexing is performed, rather than 1-based indexing, for subsets.

 2. We throw an error if an index is out of bounds, rather than returning an